k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 if __name__ == "__main__":
     auto_play()
 ```
-And finally we got the flag
+And finally, we got the flag.

 ![](./image/squirt_game/flag.png)